flipperdevices/flipperzero-firmware/README.md

 - Assets: Running DolphinRestorer.fap on new install will auto-level to the end of Level 2.
 - BadUSB: Added ignore DUCKY_LANG cmd to retain compatibility with existing scripts [(Thanks to v1nc)](https://github.com/v1nc/flipperzero-firmware)
 - BadUSB: show script errors on screen [(By CromFr)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/200)
-- Bluetooth: Bluetooth fix so device name says Rogue instead of Flipper [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/firmware/targets/f7/furi_hal/furi_hal_version.c#L95)
+- Bluetooth: Bluetooth fix so device name says zzRogue instead of Flipper [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/firmware/targets/f7/furi_hal/furi_hal_version.c#L95)
 - Development free space thanks to removal of unused debug tools and [thanks to ESurge](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/46/files) for removal of first start assets.
 - Dolphin: Assigned profile pic for levels 1-10, 11-20 and 21-30 respectively from default lvl 1, 2 & 3
 - Dolphin: Expanded max level from 3 to 30 using [Roll20](https://roll20.net/compendium/dnd5e/Monsters#h-Experience%20Points), Increased max deed XP per action type from 15 to 45 exp daily & updated animation manifest for max level 30 for all animations (By RogueMaster)